basho/basho_docs/source/languages/en/riak/ops/running/handoff.md

 ```

 This will return a table that will provide the following information
-about each node in your cluster;
+about each node in your cluster:

 Header | Description
 :------|:-----------